nvempala/Music-Decades-Top-100/README.md

 Please refer to the license.txt file for more information on using this dataset.
 This dataset is made available by Naresh N. Vempala under a Creative Commons Attribution 4.0 License for free use and distribution.
 For any commercial use, please consult tsort.info and the Echo Nest.

 II - CITATION INFORMATION:
-Please cite Naresh N. Vempala using the DOI for this project, when using the dataset for your analyses and/or publications.
+When using the dataset for your analyses and/or publications, please cite Naresh N. Vempala using the DOI: 10.5281/zenodo.45172

+Change the following citation appropriately depending on journal or conference proceedings:
+Naresh N. Vempala.
+(2016).
+Music-Decades-Top-100: Music-hits-top100.
+Zenodo.
+10.5281/zenodo.45172

 III - DESCRIPTION OF THE DATASET: